 Certifications and Degrees

 Those lacking certification bring in much lower salaries than Certified ITIL Leaders have significantly higher pay than non-accredited workers at $100K per year.
 Acquiring certification to be a Certified Six Sigma Black Belt is rewarded with median pay of approximately $95K per year.
-Caterpillar, Inc. workers who hold a Doctorate (PhD) receive the highest salaries at $110K.
+Caterpillar, Inc. workers who hold a Doctorate (PhD) are also well compensated, earning about $131K on average.

 Benefits and Perks

 Caterpillar, Inc. lets only 43 percent take paid vacation and only a quarter of employees take sick leave.
 Most workers participate in the company's 401(k) retirement savings plan.
 For most employees, benefits include health insurance, and a large number of survey participants get dental coverage, too.
 Privileges also include life insurance, tuition reimbursement, relocation expenses, and a casual working environment.